Westville Boys' High School: Academics

-In 1999, the Dux of the school, Colin Bigg, achieved the top matric results in South Africa.
+In 1999, the Dux of the school, Colin Bigg, achieved the top matric results in South Africa, the previous year he was the first pupil to ever be awarded an Honours Blazer for academics in Standard 9.
 In 1999, WBHS was also rated the best state-aided school in the country in a survey by the Sunday Times newspaper, and again in 2009 was ranked in the top 10 list of schools in South Africa for maths and science.
+In 2002, 21 students were awarded Matric Honours blazers for academics, the most number of Honours awards to a single matric year group in the school's history, with 4 featuring in the top 30 in the KZN province.

 Following the 2006 matric examinations, WBHS was admitted to an elite group of only 13 schools in South Africa that achieved more than 100 passes for maths on the Higher Grade.
 It is the only school in KZN province to win this accolade.
 Following the 2008 matric examinations, two learners from WBHS were placed first and second in the province respectively.
 For the 2010 matric examinations, Westville Boys grabbed three places in the top 10 of KZN, gaining a placement of second, fifth and ninth in KZN.
 The 2013 Dux of school featured the top matric results in the province and was placed first in the country among quintile five schools being the second pupil from the school to do so.
 Following the 2016 examinations, Westville learners were placed fourth, fifth and eighth in the province.
 Following the 2018 examinations, Westville learners were placed first, fourth and eighth in the province.
 And following the 2020 examinations, Westville learners were placed second, fifth and seventh in KZN.